-Professional Development Plan Review from Previous Evaluation Goals entered for 20\\\\\ - 20\\\\ (previous evaluation period)
+Professional Development Plan Review from Previous Evaluation Goals entered for 20 - 20 (previous evaluation period)

 Achieved In Progress or Not Achieved

 1.

 2.

 3.

 4.

-Comments:
+Coı mments:

-Professional Development Plan - CURRENT Review - Short-T Cerm Goals: (V Vithin next year)
+Pro ofessional Development Plan - CURRENT Review - Short-Te rm Goals: (W ithin next year)

 1

 2

 3

-Training Plan for Achieving Short-Term Goals
+Tra ining Plan for Achieving Short-Term Goals

 1

 2

 3

-Professional Development Plan - CURRENT Review - Long-T Term Goals
+Pro ofessional Development Plan - CURRENT Review - Long-Te rm Goals

 1

 2

 3

 Training Plan for Achieving Long-Term Goals

 1

 2

 3

-An unsatisfactory rating earned must be identified with goals for a Plan.
-In the event needed, the Corrective Action Plan will be pr Department of Human Resources.
-The Corrective Action Plan shou after the evaluation date with the Department of Human Resources. accomplishing by completing a crepared as a separate document t supplied by the
+Corrective Action Plan Required: (check one) An unsatisfactory rating earned must be identified with goals for accomplishing Plan.
+In the event needed, the Corrective Action Plan will be prepared as a Department of Human Resources.
+The Corrective Action Plan should be comple after the evaluation date with the Department of Human Resources. separate document supplied by the

-Are all employee evaluations current for employees d lirectly supervised by this employee?
+Are all employee evaluations current for employees directly sup pervised by this employee?

 Yes No

-Are all employee evaluations current for employees i ndirectly supervised by tl his employee?
+Are all employee evaluations current for employees indirectly s supervised by this employee?

-Notes: Yes No
+Notes: YesNo

-rotes.

-Merit Increase Recommended: (check one) 1 St eep 2 Step No Merit
+Merit Increase Recommended: (check one) 1 Step2 2 Step No Merit

 Employee Comments:

-Employee Acknowledgement: I have read and underst the opportunity to discuss this review with my supervision were appropriate.
-I understand that I have the option of f signature indicates only that I have read the review and t does not necessarily indicate that I agree with its content or and have entered commiling a written rebuttal to the that I have received a copy nents that I felthis review.
+Employee Acknowledgement: I have read and understand this pet the opportunity to discuss this review with my supervisor and hav were appropriate.
+I understand that I have the option of filing a writ signature indicates only that I have read the review and that I have does not necessarily indicate that I agree with its contents. e entered comments that I felt tten rebuttal to this review.
 My

 Employee's Signature: Date:

 Reviewer's Signature: Date:

-End of Appendix G - Employee Evaluation Form #
+End of Appendix G - Employee Evaluation Form